 📝 Basic knowledge and formulas · ⏱️ 2 min read

 Asparagus costs €18 per kilo in April, €8 per kilo in May.
-If you base your menu price on the cheap May price, you lose €10 per kilo in April without noticing.
+Base your menu price on the cheap May price, and you're losing €10 per kilo in April without realizing it.

 ⚠️ Watch out: